 Residents Maintain Autonomy

-This datapoint measures the percent of long-term patients who required increased assistance with activities of daily living over time.
-ADL's include activities such as taking medications and bathing.
-Some argue this is a reliable measure of a resident's well-being.
+Measures the percentage of long-term patients who required increased assistance with activities of daily living over time.
+ADL's include activities such as moving around and eating.

 Ability to Keep Residents Mobile